smorad/memorax/README.md

-# memax - Sequence and Memory Modeling in JAX
+# Memax - Sequence and Memory Modeling in JAX

 [![Tests](https://github.com/smorad/memax/actions/workflows/python_app.yaml/badge.svg)](https://github.com/smorad/memax/actions/workflows/python_app.yaml)

-memax is a library for efficient recurrent models.
+Memax is a library for efficient recurrent models.
 Using category theory, we utilize a [simple interface](memax/equinox/groups.py) that should work for nearly all recurrent models.
 We provide a unified interface for fast recurrent state resets across the sequence, allowing you to train over batches of variable-length sequences without sequence truncation or zero-padding.

 ## Table of Contents
 1. [Models](#recurrent-models)